 ♦ Chris Webber As manager of the PEEEP Trust in Christchurch, Chris brings a non-profit organisational perspective to the Board.

 ♦ Greg Chilton-Smith (Treasurer) Greg is a Senior Employment Consultant at social enterprise organisation Catapult Employment Services which assists people into employment including those who live with a health issue or disability.
-His extensive employment background ranges from farming to small business ownership.

 We are generously supported by: